codeforbtv/docs/local-cloud-proposal.md

 During phase 2:

 * Remote management will be enabled
-* An internal storage area network (SAN) will be added
+* A storage cluster will be added
 * An Infrastructure as a Service (IaaS) layer will be added, but there will be no PaaS layer
 * Components will be standardized and technical oversight processes will be developed
 * Service continuity will be an area of priority